NewAmazingPVP/ProxyPlayerNotify/README.md

 - Permission-based message visibility.
 - Ability to disable notifications on specific servers.
 - Option to keep certain servers private from notifications.
+- Unique first join messages for new players.

 ### Installation
 1. Download the latest release from the [Spigot Plugin Page](https://www.spigotmc.org/resources/bungeeplayernotify.108035/).